-3. Soften their food
+3. Soften Their Food

 If your Husky is on a dry food diet, try soaking their kibbles in water for 15 minutes before feeding time.
 This will soften them up and make them much easier to chew.

 You may also want to try mixing in some wet food.
-Be careful not to change up their diet too much, though, as this may cause stomach upset.
+Be careful not to change their diet too much, though, as this may cause stomach upset.

 Another option is to give your Husky puppy teething-specific treats.
-Teething treats are sometimes more appealing to a puppy than toys and can keep their attention for longer, helping them to get through the painful period.
+Teething treats are sometimes more appealing to a puppy than toys and can keep their attention longer, helping them get through the painful period.

 If you do purchase teething treats, remember that quality is everything.
-High-quality treats should not break apart easily, should be made from healthy ingredients, and should not pose a choking risk.
+High-quality treats should not break apart easily, be made from healthy ingredients, and not pose a choking risk.

 The teething process happens during a crucial time in your Husky’s social development.
 As a result, it’s very easy for bad biting habits to form.
-When your Husky puppy bites or nips you, you must react appropriately to prevent it from becoming a learned behaviour.
+When your Husky puppy bites or nips you, you must react appropriately to prevent it from becoming a learned behavior.

 Once they back off, give them verbal praise and a small training treat.
-If you find that your Husky puppy instead tries to bite you more, simply walk away without making any noise at all.
-This will give them time to calm down and recognise that biting won’t get a reaction from you.
+If you find that your Husky puppy instead tries to bite you more, walk away without making any noise.
+This will give them time to calm down and recognize that biting won’t get a reaction from you.

 Trust us when we say that you don’t want your Husky to learn that biting you is okay!
 They may seem cute now as a puppy, but their sharp teeth will make an appearance and make biting much more painful.

-You can also take your Husky puppy for a dental check-up at the vets.
-Huskies only get one set of adult teeth in their lifetime so it’s worth looking after them.
+You can also take your Husky puppy for a dental check-up at the vet’s.
+Huskies only get one set of adult teeth in their lifetime, so it’s worth looking after them.

 If you have any concerns or questions about your Husky’s teething journey, please contact your registered veterinarian.

 With your help and knowledge, you can help your Husky to remain comfortable through it.
-Remember to give them lots of love and patience as their behaviour is sure to change.
+Remember to give them lots of love and patience, as their behavior is sure to change.